Football Homeless World Cup blows whistle on social exclusion

 “It’s about closing the past and starting a new life,” he said on the sidelines of a match.

-Teams are selected by national football initiatives and homelessness charities, which pay for flights to the host city, while tournament organisers cover the players’ accommodation, food and travel costs during the event.
+Teams are selected by national football initiatives and homelessness charities, which pay for flights to the host city, while tournament organizers cover the players’ accommodation, food and travel costs during the event.

 The opening match was won by Denmark against Wales after a tense penalty shootout on Saturday, and followed a jubilant parade of players and coaches through the Welsh capital.